-The man stood.
 “I am.
-Your mother spent two months with me until she was swollen with my seed.
-It’s something that common women do regularly.
-They receive a stipend for any children they bare from such coupling.
-You see, Lightbenders are not permitted to take wives or raise families, it’s part of the Code.”
-The stranger frowned as if remembering something.
+Your mother spent two months with me until she became swollen with my seed.
+It’s something that common women often do.
+They receive a stipend for any children they bear from such unions.
+Lightbenders may not take wives or raise families, it’s part of the Code.”
+The black coated warrior stood, pausing, thinking.
 “This probably makes no sense to you, but one day it will.
-For now, call me Sir Númi if the word father is too difficult.
+For now, call me Sir Númi if the word father is too difficult.”

-Patrick watched, mouth agape, as Númi suddenly lost himself in a dancelike flow of sword forms.
+Patrick watched, mouth agape, as Númi then lost himself in a dance-like flow of sword forms.
 He moved, twirling and slashing his blade around the campsite.
-The sword looked alive in his hands, it looked apart of him in a way that filled Patrick with longing.
-All thoughts of home drifted away as he watched the blade whistle through the air.
+The longsword seemed alive in his hands, looked a part of him in a way that filled Patrick with longing.
+All thoughts of home drifted away, listening to the blade whistle through the air.

-Abruptly, Númi stopped with his blade an inch away from Patrick’s neck which made Patrick’s eyes widen.
+Abruptly, Númi stopped with his weapon an inch from Patrick’s neck.
 “What do you think of my sword?”

-“It’s… it’s beautiful,” Patrick stammered, gripped tight by abject terror.
-This man who called himself his father was no man at all.
-He was a beast that had learn to walk on two legs.
+“It’s . . . it’s beautiful,” Patrick stammered, gripped tight by abject terror.
+This man who called himself his father was no man at all, he realized, he was a monster that had learned to walk upright.

-Númi nodded his head.
+Númi nodded.
 “She is that, beautiful and deadly.
 Remember this, nothing in the world has as much power as the sword.
-Sometimes I stab a man, and I watch him, until his eyes lose their shine.”
+Sometimes I stab a man, and I watch him until his eyes lose their shine.”

-A burst of pain erupted along Patrick’s cheek.
-He tumbled backwards, falling from the log he used as a seat.
-His hand rose to his cheek and came away stained with blood.
+A burst of pain erupted along Patrick’s cheek, and he tumbled backward, falling off the log he used as a seat.
+His hand rose to touch his face and came away stained with crimson.
 He could not believe it.
-He… he cut me.
+He . . . cut me.

 “Consider this your first lesson, son.
-Soon you will have a blade to call your own,” Númi said, sheathing his sword.
+Soon you will have a blade to call your own,” Númi said, sheathing his weapon.
 “When you draw her, she must always taste blood, whether it’s your own or your enemy’s it matters not.
 This is my way.
 Few still honor this tradition, but these new generations of Lightbenders have become soft.
-I will not have you picking up their bad habits, so remember this lesson well.
-My way is the old way.”
+I will not have you picking up their terrible habits, so remember this well.
+My way is the Old Way.”

-Erik screamed louder as the wind howled around him.
+Erik howled louder, his voice drowning in the roar of the wind, churning around him.
 Every fiber of his being burned, soaked in moments that twisted and changed like a living shadow.
-The Celestial Dragon climbed to ascendance while he battled the assault of images.
+The Celestial Dragon climbed to ascendance while he battled back the assault of images.

 RIB!
 CLAW!
 TEAR!
 DEVOUR—

-He lay on the ground next to the wooden posts.
-The flesh of his body was a roiling and turbulent mess.
+He lay on the ground next to the wooden posts, his body a roiling and turbulent mess.
 An unstable dragon claw pushed its way out of his chest before collapsing and rejoining the seething ocean of red and black flesh.
 Erik clung on by a fingernail, but it was a losing battle, he knew that.
-The Celestial Dragon was finally—
+The Celestial Dragon was finally breaking free!